Yellow Gold Engagement Rings: 2021’s Trendiest Metal

 Are Yellow Gold Engagement Rings High Maintenance?

 Yes and no. Yellow gold doesn’t require the regular re-plating that white gold does.
 It is, however, quite soft and can dent or scratch with wear.
 You’ll want to take your ring off if you go to the gym, hiking, or any kind of high-output activity.
-You’ll also want to get it polished once a year or so to buff out the scratches and maintain the finish and shine.
+But, unlike white gold, you won’t have to routinely send your ring off to be replated for it to maintain its color.
+You’ll want to get it polished once a year or so to buff out the scratches and maintain the finish and shine.
+Bottom line: every metal requires maintenance, so just weigh the pros and cons with each!

 What’s not to Love?

 Yellow gold engagement rings have almost all the benefits of platinum without the price tag.
-Their only real drawback is that yellow gold is durability.
+Their only real drawback is a little wear and tear.
 Scratches and dents are a risk to consider if you’re coveting this sunny look.
+But even with a minor scratch here and there, yellow gold hides its imperfections better than most metals.
+Yellow gold is malleable, but it is also extremely durable.

 Not Sure if a Yellow Gold Engagement Ring is Right for You?